One of the most pressing needs we encounter with single mothers is the lack of financial means to provide the basic needs for their families

 If you’re a new claimant, call 1-866-832-2363 to file a new claim by telephone, otherwise call 1-800-897-5630 for your weekly benefits.
 Alternatively, you may file electronically over the internet.

 Tuition Assistance Grant Program (VTAG) is designed to assist Virginia residents who attend accredited private, nonprofit colleges and universities in Virginia.
-Applications are due July 31 each year.
+Applications are due July 31 each year but no later than December 1.